TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-03-how-to-run-symfony-processes-asynchronously.md

 id: 75
 title: "How to Run Symfony Processes Asynchronously"
 perex: '''
-    ...
+    It takes quite a long time to split monorepo packages: exactly **420 s for 8 packages** of Symplify.
+    <br><br>
+    Could we go 200 % faster by putting processes from serial to parallel?
 '''
 tweet: "New post on my blog: How to Run #Symfony Processes Asynchronously"
 ---

-@todo test?

-post - How to run multiple symfony process asynchronously

-It takes quite a long time to split monorepo packages: exactly **420 s for 8 packages** of Symplify.

-*Although there are faster way like [splish/lite](https://github.com/splitsh/lite), we aim on PHP + Git combination to allow PHP developers to extend the code and not.*

-- We needed to publish

-### Process Run One by One
+## Process Run One by One

+This is our code now.
+Each process waits on each other - one is finished, then next starts.

 ```php
 foreach ($splitConfiguration as $directory => $repository) {